mariamargherita/WordsRecognitionByLipVideo/README.md

 ## Results

-From the CNN-LSTM we get a *93% accuracy* on the test set.
+We get a *93% accuracy* on the test set.

 > To achieve this, we trained the model on 90% of training data and reserved a 10% for validation data.
 Once we found the model with the best performance on the validation data, we trained the best model on the full training data and